amin8179/Impact-of-oscilllation-on-decision-making/README.md

 **File Descriptions**

 **1. fsm_A.m **
 This script simulates Network A. The function fsm_A runs a neural decision-making model over multiple trials, simulating the activity of two interconnected neural populations.
 The inputs include Gaussian bumps and sine waves with various phase shifts.
-Key outputs include decision and error reaction times, accuracy, and other relevant neural signals.
+Key outputs include correct and error decision times, accuracy, and other relevant neural signals.

 Inputs:
 num_trials: Number of trials for the simulation.